MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 ## Define and configure state

-We need to configure our bot the track the following information:
+We need to configure our bot to track the following information:

 - The user's name, age, and chosen date, which we'll define in user state.
 - What we've just asked the user, which we'll define in conversation state.